ffoodd/a11y.css/README.md

 When hovering marked elements, a little banner should appear on top of your browser displaying what's going on.

-*This file is not a replacement to a complete tool such as [OpQuast Reporting](http://reporting.opquast.com/).
+*This file is not a replacement to a complete tool such as [OpQuast Reporting](http://reporting.opquast.com/), [Tanaguru](http://www.tanaguru.com/en/) ou [Tenon](http://tenon.io/).
 It only intends to show possible weaknesses.
 You should obviously do some manual check by hand to know whether the code should or should not be fixed.*

 # Usage